ParCoreLab/ComScribe/README.md

 No further installation is required.

+## Usage

+To obtain the communication matrices of your application (`app`):

+1. Put `comscribe.py` in the same directory with `app`
+2. `python3 comscribe.py -g <num_gpus> -s log|linear -i <cmd_to_run>`
+    1. `-g` lets our tool know how many GPUs will be used, however note that if the application to be run requires such a parameter too, it must be explicitly specified (see `-i` below).
+    2. `-s` can be `log` for log scale or `linear` for linear scale for the output figures.
+    3. `-i` takes the input command as a string such as: `-i './app --foo 20 --bar 5'`

+3. The communication matrix for a communication type is only generated if it is detected, e.g. if there are no Unified Memory transfers then there will not be any output regarding Unified Memory transfers.
+For the types of communication detected, the generated figures are saved as PDF files in the directory of the script.

 ## Benchmarks
 We have used our tool in an NVIDIA V100 DGX2 system with up to 16 GPUs using CUDA v10.0.130 for the following benchmarks:
 * NVIDIA Monte Carlo Simluation of 2D Ising-GPU | [GitHub](https://github.com/NVIDIA/ising-gpu/tree/master/optimized)